 And yes, the Vikings are confident Ponder still vividly remembers and understands the consequences of his two woeful interceptions at Green Bay.

 "I think we can get those out of our system," Musgrave said.
-"I think we've sensed from the last three games that he's definitely learned from those."4 KEEP THE FAITH
+"I think we've sensed from the last three games that he's definitely learned from those."

 The Colts wouldn't have beaten Green Bay if they didn't believe a second-half rally from 18 points down was possible.
 Seattle used Russell Wilson's contagious calm on the final drive to produce their "Fail Mary" miracle.